graphql/graphql.github.io/site/docs/Guides-ConstructingTypes.md

 When you are using the `GraphQLSchema` constructor to create a schema, instead of defining `Query` and `Mutation` types solely using schema language, you create them as separate object types using the `GraphQLObjectType` constructor.

-For example, let's say we are building a simple API that lets you fetch user data for a few hardcoded users based on username.
+For example, let's say we are building a simple API that lets you fetch user data for a few hardcoded users based on an id.
 Using `buildSchema` we could write a server with:

 ```javascript
 var express = require('express');